agourlay/omnibus/README.md

 It is possible to integrate Omnibus in an existing Akka application.

-Add the latest omnibus.jar to your application with sbt (not yet released)
+Add the latest omnibus.jar to your application by building from source with sbt `publishLocal`

 ```
-"com.agourlay" % "omnibus" % 0.0.1
+libraryDependencies += "com.agourlay" % "omnibus" % "0.1-SNAPSHOT"
 ```

 and then call :